Canonicity and homotopy canonicity for cubical type theory: Introduction

-Our proof of the homotopy canonicity can be seen as a proof-relevant extension of the \emph{reducibility} or \emph{computability} method, going back to the work of G\"odel~\cite{Godel} and Tait~\cite{Tait}.
+Our proof of homotopy canonicity can be seen as a proof-relevant extension of the \emph{reducibility} or \emph{computability} method, going back to the work of G\"odel~\cite{Dialectica} and Tait~\cite{Tait}.
 It is however best expressed in an \emph{algebraic} setting.
-We first define a general notion of model, called \emph{cubical category with families}, defined as a category with families~\cite{Dybjer} with certain special operations internal to presheaves over a category $\cal{C}$ (such as a cube category) with respect to the parameters of an \emph{interval} $\II$ and an object of \emph{cofibrant propositions} $\FF$.
+We first define a general notion of model, called \emph{cubical category with families}, defined as a category with families~\cite{Dybjer} with certain special operations internal to presheaves over a category $\mathcal{C}$ (such as a cube category) with respect to the parameters of an \emph{interval} $\II$ and a \emph{cofibration classifier} $\FF$.
+In this article, we will work with models of the cubical type theory described by~\cite{CCHM,OP}.
+However, our methods apply equally well to other versions of cubical type theories that can be presented in a similar setting, for example~\cite{ABCFHL}.

 We describe the term model and how to re-interpret the cubical presheaf models as cubical categories with families.
-The computability method can then be expressed as a general operation (called ``sconing'') which applied to an arbitrary model ${\cal M}$ produces a new model $\MM^*$ with a strict morphism $\MM^* \to \MM$.
+The computability method can then be expressed as a general operation (called ``sconing'') which applied to an arbitrary model $\mathcal{M}$ produces a new model $\MM^*$ with a strict morphism $\MM^* \to \MM$.
 Homotopy canonicity is obtained by applying this general operation to the initial model, which we conjecture to be the term model.
-This construction associates to a (for simplicity, closed) type $A$ a predicate $A'$ on the closed terms $|A|$, and each closed term $u$ a proof $u'$ of $A' u$.
-The main rules in the closed case are summarized in \cref{table:sconing}.
+This construction associates to a (for simplicity, closed) type $A$ a predicate $A'$ on the closed terms $\verts{A}$ and each closed term $u$ of $A$ a proof $u'$ of $A'\,u$.
+The main rules in the closed case are summarized in \cref{fig:sconing}.

-We explain next how a similar method can be used to prove {\em canonicity} when we add computation rules of filling at type formers (using as primitive the operation of {\em composition}).
+We explain next how a similar method can be used to prove {\em canonicity} (or ``strict'' canonicity) when we add computation rules of filling at type formers (using as primitive the operation of {\em composition}).
+Here, every closed term of type $\iN$ is (strictly) equal (as opposed to path equal) to a numeral.
 This was originally proved by~\cite{Huber}.
 The main advantage of the present approach is that we don't need to define an auxiliary reduction relation, and that it is independent of the exact choice of the equational presentation of cubical type theory.

 Some extensions and variations are then described: \begin{itemize} \item Our development extends uniformly to identity types and higher inductive types (using the methods of~\cite{CHM}) (\cref{identity-types,higher-inductive-types}). \item Our development applies equally to the case where one treats univalence instead of glue types as primitive (\cref{univalence-as-axiom}).
 We expect that a similar sconing argument (glueing along a global sections functor to simplicial sets) works to establish homotopy canonicity for the initial split univalent simplicial tribe in the setting of Joyal~\cite{joyal:tribes}. \item Assuming excluded middle, a version of the simplicial set model~\cite{simplicial-set-model} forms an instance of our development, and distributive lattice cubical type theory interprets in it (\cref{simplicial-sets}). \end{itemize} Using our technique, one may also reprove canonicity for ordinary Martin-L\"of type theory with inductive families in a reduction-free way.